Aishete/hyprstellar/README.md

 - [x] custom userChrome CSS
 - [ ] add more Utility to waybar
 - [ ] Install script

 ## Credits

+This configuration is based on the [Hyprstellar dotfiles](https://github.com/xeji01/hyprstellar) created by [xeji01](https://github.com/xeji01).
+I have added my personal settings and customizations to tailor the configuration to my preferences.

+Special thanks to [xeji01](https://github.com/xeji01) for providing an excellent starting point for my Hyprland setup.

 - [JaKooLit](https://github.com/JaKooLit) for volume and brightness scripts.
 - [vernette](https://github.com/vernette) for wallpaper selector script.
 - [adi1090x](https://github.com/adi1090x) for rofi inspiration.
+- [jason9075](https://github.com/jason9075) for cheatsheet code inspiration.